 These stock-focused exchange-traded funds all earn Gold ratings.

 A good place to start your screening process is with the Morningstar Analyst Rating.
-Funds that earn our top rating--Gold--are those that we think are most likely to outperform over a full market cycle.
+ETFs that earn our top rating—Gold—are those that we think are most likely to outperform over a full market cycle.

 The funds in this group provide exposure to the stocks of large companies, making them fine anchors for an equity portfolio.
 But there are strategic differences among them.

-Others on the list--such as iShares Core S&P Total U.S. Stock Market ETF (ITOT), Schwab U.S. Broad Market ETF (SCHB), and Vanguard Total Stock Market ETF (VTI)--follow other broader market indexes that include more stocks, some of which are smaller-cap names.
+Others on the list—such as iShares Core S&P Total U.S. Stock Market ETF, Schwab U.S. Broad Market ETF, and Vanguard Total Stock Market ETF—follow broader market indexes that include more stocks, some of which are smaller-cap names.
 While these funds also land in the large-blend Morningstar Category, they expose investors to a wider pool of stocks and market capitalizations.

-Mid- and small-cap funds certainly aren’t portfolio essentials, especially if you already own one of the broader market index ETFs from the large-blend category--if you do, you already have some mid- and small-cap exposure.
+Mid- and small-cap stocks certainly aren’t portfolio essentials, especially if you already own one of the broader market index ETFs from the large-blend category—if you do, you already have some mid- and small-cap stock exposure.

-However, if you have a large-stock-focused portfolio or if you’d like to boost your weighting in smaller names, you’ll find what you need among our Gold-rated ETFs in the mid- and small-cap categories.
+However, if you have a large-stock-focused portfolio or if you’d like to boost your weighting in small company stocks, you’ll find what you need among our Gold-rated ETFs in the mid- and small-cap categories.

-Like mid- and small-cap funds, international-stock funds certainly aren’t must-owns.
-International stocks have been moving increasingly in lock step with U.S. stocks during the past decade and therefore no longer offer the diversification benefits that they have in the past.
-But remember that investment opportunities exist around the globe; many think it’s a mistake to limit your investments to U.S. shores.
+Like mid- and small-cap funds, international-stock ETFs certainly aren’t must-owns.
+After all, from a risk-reduction standpoint, international stocks aren’t great diversification tools for a portfolio heavy in U.S. stocks.
+But remember that investment opportunities exist around the globe; many think it’s a mistake to limit your investments to U.S. stocks.